Quicklinks: please click on the links to visit the answers:

 Barbecues and open fires are not permitted anywhere in the Lake District.
 Disposable barbecues are environmentally damaging, risk to wildlife, a fire hazard and often result in litter in the National Park.
 Most major landowners agreed to ban visitors from having barbecues or fires on their land to help look after our National Park.
 Please respect this special place and leave no trace.

 Please leave no trace of your visit and help look after this special place by taking litter and dog poo home.
-Follow the Countryside Code The Countryside code: respect, protect, enjoy.
+See our Days out that will make your tail wag blog and follow the The Countryside code: respect, protect, enjoy.

 We regularly receive requests for permanent memorials to be placed in the Lake District National Park.
-We do appreciate the importance of memorials for the families of deceased loved ones and understand how a memorial in a cherished place or landscape can provide a comfort.
+We appreciate the importance of memorials for the families of deceased loved ones and understand how a memorial in a cherished place or landscape can provide a comfort.
 However if we were to give permission to all the requests we receive, the numbers involved would become extremely intrusive in this natural and beautiful landscape.
 For this reason we refuse all requests for memorials on land owned by the National Park.
 For memorials on the other 96 per cent of land in the Lake District, we ask people to contact the landowner directly.
+Consider making a donation towards a project or location in memory of a loved one through Lake District Foundation.

 Please note that memorials, such as benches and structures, may also require planning permission.
 To informally discuss whether you need to apply for planning application you can talk to a duty planner or attend one of our regular planning surgeries.
 Visit Planning for details.